-Great Online Courses for Learning Translation and Foreign Languages
+Great Online Courses for Learning Translation

-There are many places where you can go online to get yourself educated on any number of different topics and subjects, especially foreign languages and translation.
+There are many places where you can go online to get yourself educated on any number of different topics and subjects, especially foreign languages and certified translation services.
 The knowledge of language and the ability to translate thoughts and meanings from one language to another is powerful in today’s global community.
 The reach of the internet is at your fingertips – now more than ever!
 Educational institutions have been offering more and more courses through “distance learning” over the years, and there are other resources that are independent of colleges and universities as well.
 A full range of places for finding great learning resources are listed here.
 The idea is to use these resources as a starting point, because in life we never really stop learning!
 And language holds the key to communication.
 So have fun and explore, because now more than ever learning a new language can be fun – as it should always be!

 - The University of Arizona – The National Center for Interpretation Testing, Research and Policy (NCI) at The University of Arizona promotes intercultural communication and offers training and testing for translators with the focus on advancing professionalism.
 They offer online workshops in Legal Translation (Spanish to English) as well as Consecutive Interpreting Techniques and Skills.